 In addition to the Death Benefit Plan, the Town has elected to provide additional death benefit coverage for all eligible employees through the North Carolina League of Municipality.
 The Town pays the full cost of a life insurance policy for all regular full-time employees who work a minimum of 32 hours per week.
 Employee coverage is equivalent to double the employee's current salary and payable to the designated beneficiary of the employee.

 Deferred Outflows and Inflows of Resources

-The Town has one deferred outflow of resources.
 Deferred outflows of resources are comprised of the following: